nosovicki/gog/README.md

     3
     3

-Of course, this reduces basic syntax to just alphanumeric plus `*+()`, and you can write very clear and sophisticated programs just with that.
-But GOG also has many powerful features that do utilize your keyboard range.
+This reduces basic syntax to just alphanumerics plus `*+()`, and you can write very sophisticated programs with that.
+But GOG also has many features that do utilize your spare keyboard range.

-Some of the unique features are:
+Some of GOG unique features are:

 * Lambda function semantics
 * List operations through adverbs